oppia/oppia-web-developer-docs/Launching-new-features.md

 ```

-2. Create and register a feature flag instance in the same file with its name, description and stage (see the [Feature Stage](#feature-stage-explanation) section for more details).
+2. Create and register a feature flag instance in the `core/domain/platform_parameter_registry.py` file with its name, description and stage (see the [Feature Stage](#feature-stage-explanation) section for more details).
 Example:

 ```python
 Registry.create_feature_flag(